benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 title: "Human-powered Software 2.0"
 slug: software-20-revisited
 under_construction: false
 excerpt: "The dream of Software 2.0 is only starting to be realized.
-A human-centric framework of successful Software 2.0 teams is starting to emerge."
+A human-centric framework of successful data development teams is starting to emerge."
 comments: false
 share: false
 post_date: "2024"